f5devcentral/f5-agility-labs-sslviz/docs/class2/module3/module.rst

 .. note::
    This methodology is documented in the following Github repository:
-   `F5 SSL Orchestrator Layered Architecture Configuration <https://github.com/f5devcentral/sslo-script-tools/tree/main/internal-layered-architecture>`_.
+   `f5devcentral/sslo-script-tools/internal-layered-architecture <https://github.com/f5devcentral/sslo-script-tools/tree/main/internal-layered-architecture>`_.

-   It consists of a set of iRules which reduce deployment complexity by treating SSL Orchestator topologies as functions.
+   It consists of a set of iRules which reduce deployment complexity by treating SSL Orchestrator topologies as functions.

 .. toctree::